RevyWatson/password_generator/README.md

 # Password Generator
 This is the third homework assignment from the MSU Coding Boot Camp.
-The assignment was to modify the provided starter code to create a fully functional application that would allow users to generate random passwords based on password length, character and types.
+The assignment was to modify the provided starter code to create a fully functional application that would allow users to generate random passwords based on password length and character types.

 ![code-gen01](https://user-images.githubusercontent.com/76264693/107863335-9ce28880-6e21-11eb-87d4-60b35a688b6f.jpg)